microsoft/nn-Meter/README.md

 #### 1. input model: xx.onnx or xx.pb :

-`python demo.py --input_model data/testmodels/alexnet.onnx --mf alexnet`
+`python demo.py --input_model data/testmodels/alexnet.onnx --hardware cpu `

-`python demo.py --input_model data/testmodels/alexnet.pb --mf alexnet`
+`python demo.py --input_model data/testmodels/alexnet.pb --hardware cpu`

 It will firstly convert onnx and pb models into our defined IR json.
 We conduct kernel detection with the IR graph and predict kernel latency on the 4 measured edge devices.

 #### 2. input model: the converted IR json:

-`python demo.py --input_models data/testmodels/alexnet_0.json --mf alexnet`
+`python demo.py --input_models data/testmodels/alexnet_0.json --hardware cpu`

 #### 3. To convert the onnx and pb model into the IR json: